cmu-phil/py-tetrad/pytetrad/R/REAMDE.md

 use_python("/usr/local/bin/python")
 `

-Here, the Python path should be the path to your Python; you can type 'which Python' or something in a Terminal window to get this.
+Here, the Python path should be the path to your Python; you can type 'which Python' in a Terminal window to get this.

 ##### (5) Then if you've done all that, you can open one of the example R scripts in the py-tetrad repository you cloned above.
 In the online GitHub, they're here: